mravanelli/pytorch-kaldi/README.md

   steps/compute_cmvn_stats.sh data/$x exp/make_fbank/$x $feadir
 done
 ```
+Note that we use 40 FBANKS here, while Kaldi uses by default 23 FBANKs.
+To compute 40-dimensional features go into "$KALDI_ROOT/egs/TIMIT/conf/fbank.conf" and change the number of considered output filters.

 4- Go to [this external repository](https://github.com/mravanelli/pySpeechRev/blob/master/README.md) and follow the steps to generate a reverberated version of TIMIT starting from the clean one.
 Note that this is just a *toy task* that is only helpful to show how setting up a joint-training system.